-As the pilot (free) program ends, we want to share some good news.
-Salem has diverted about 495 tons of food scraps ifrom landfill or the incinerator.
+In the 2015 pilot (free) program alone, Salem diverted about 495 tons of food scraps ifrom landfill or the incinerator.
 Between 2014 when the program first started and 2017, Salem has diverted about 840 tons of organic waste from landfill or the incinerator.
-450 tons of waste were not buried or burnt, but turned into a useful product.
+In just four years, 840 tons of waste were not buried or burnt, but turned into a useful product.
 Instead of generating more carbon, we generated nutrient rich compost.
-Participants were able to take home 6 free gallons of rich compost at the end of a year’s participation to use in their own gardens.
+Participants were able to take home six free gallons of rich compost at the end of a year’s participation to use in their own gardens.

-Some folks might find it difficult to pay a monthly cost and we could lose participating households.
-It will be up to us to swell the ranks and keep the cost at a reasonable level.
+Our cost depends on how many people are enrolled in the program.
 Talk to your neighbors, start a conversation at a school meeting, mention curbside composting on your evening out and refer interested people to Black Earth Compost, 978-290-4610.
 If we can keep 600 or more households in the fold, the estimated cost will be about $6.50/mo.
 We’re in a sharing economy.
 Two households/apts/condos can share 1 toter pickup to reduce the cost to about $3.25/mo!

 Compost Tips & Info Links

 There have definitely been lessons learned about how to compost more cleanly and effortlessly.
 We will be sharing tips thru posts, photos, videos and Facebook.